Service Dog Training

 *Some of the traits that will definitely eliminate a candidate: excessively fearful, shows aggression, has bitten any person, has bitten any dog.
 Has health issues that may cause early retirement, such as (but not limited to): hip dysplasia, arthritis, immune system disorders, vision problems, chronic disease, etc.

 - I have depression and/or anxiety, if my dog comforts me when I’m anxious, does that make him a service dog?
-No. Dogs must perform a task related to a disability.
+NO. Dogs must perform a task related to a disability, such as navigating a vision impaired individual.
 Providing comfort is a function of any dog.
-All companion dogs provide comfort.
+All companion dogs provide comfort and ease depression.
 This may be considered a therapy dog or emotional support dog, but not a service dog.
+If a dog mainly provides “emotional support,” this means they can help you at home, but they are your pet, and do not have public access rights.

 - How much do service dogs cost?
 Cost can vary depending on: the price of the (untrained) dog itself, the length of training, the number of tasks required.
-A trained service dog starts at around $7,000.
-Depending on the tasks, dogs can cost up to $20,000.
+It can take 6 months to a year to train a dog.
+A fully trained young adult service dog averages $15,000.
+Depending on the tasks and training program, dogs can cost up to $20,000.
 Keep in mind that a service dog typically does not start working until age 1.5-2, so two years of daily care, plus training work has gone into the dog.

 - What breeds are the best?
 It depends on what disabilities the dog will be assisting with.
-The most popular choice is Labrador Retriever, but not just any Lab.
+In general, you will need a dog with high desire to work for praise, and biddability, so you will be looking at modern breeds that were bred to work side by side with humans.
+Not hunting breeds, sighthounds, nordic breeds, hounds, or protection types.
+The most popular choice in general is Labrador Retriever, but not just any Lab.
 As the most popular dog in the USA, there are many types, and it’s best to obtain a dog who is bred for the work and comes from health screened parents.

-Generally, I do not recommend giant breeds for service dogs.
-I do not recommend: Great Danes, Newfoundlands, St. Bernards, or any breed that is giant or drools.
+Generally, we do not recommend giant breeds for service dogs.
+But in some cases where mobility support is the task, or wheelchair pulling, a larger dog may be needed, but not giant.
+Dogs that do mobility work have to be physically sound and pass x-rays, as well as have a properly fitted custom bracing harness.
+Great Danes are unfortunately known for having a shorter lifespan, and that’s a drawback.
+Avoid giant breeds like Newfoundlands, St. Bernards, and Mastiffs, as they can drool and be cumbersome to travel with.
 Most people are going to always have their dog with them.
-If you have a huge dog, it’s cumbersome to fly on a plane, travel in cars, sit in crowded restaurants, etc. It’s also a huge pain to groom these dogs!
+If you have a huge dog, it’s cumbersome to fly on a plane, travel in cars, sit in crowded restaurants, etc. It’s also a big job to groom these dogs.
 Service dogs must be cleanly groomed, with no excessive hair or odor.
 Protective or guardian breeds are also not popular choices.
+Some herding breeds can also be too reactive or overly protective, especially if the handler ever becomes ill or passes out, for example, the dog will not let EMS near them, a dangerous situation.
 A service dog must be safe for public access, and should pass a public access test (PAT).
 Of course it depends on the individual dog.
 Not every German Shepherd is protective, for example.

 - A disability that interferes with your ability to live your life